 We are shocked that the Government has failed to appropriately assess the economic impact of this Bill, which is a huge risk to British businesses.
 As a minimum, we are now calling for the UK Government to progress amendment 7 to the Bill which would ensure provision for traceability of these precision bred organisms.

 What can I do?

-We are asking our clients to share our concerns with their MP and ask that the government uphold the long running Government standards in evidence-based decision making and to protect farmers, food businesses and the interest of citizens across the country.
+We are asking our clients to share our concerns with their MP and ask that their MP press the government make the appropriate amendments to the Bill.

-We have attached a template letter, the content of which is based on a communication recently sent to the Secretary of State for Environment and Rural Affairs on behalf of the organic sector.
+We have attached a template letter to use when writing to your MP, the content of which is based on a communication recently sent to the Secretary of State for Environment and Rural Affairs on behalf of the organic sector.